 What is a Gardener in Good Standing?

-Gardeners in good standing pay a yearly plot rental fee, fulfill their community service commitment, and actively cultivate and maintain their plots from May through October.
+Gardeners in good standing pay a yearly plot rental fee, fulfill their community service commitment on schedule, and actively cultivate/maintain their plots from May through October.

-The annual community service commitment is 8 hours for a full plot and 4 hours for a half plot.
-Community service hours must be completed by the end of the last work party in October.
+The annual community service commitment is 8 hours for a full plot, 4 hours for a half plot, and 2 hours for raised beds.
+Half of your community service hours must be completed by July 1.
+The remaining hours must be completed by the end of the last work party in October.

 The spring cultivation benchmark is May 1st.
 “Cultivation” is the work of clearing weeds, preparing the soil, planting, and caring for your plot.
 Depending on spring weather and crop choice, many MCGA gardeners start planting between April 1st and June 1st.
 We would like to see clear evidence that gardeners are present and actively preparing for the season by May 1st.
 Plots not worked by this benchmark may revert to the rental pool.
 While gardeners are required to cultivate or otherwise maintain their plots from May through October, they may cultivate year-round.
 However, the water is turned off at the end of October.

 During the gardening season, gardeners in good standing maintain their plots and keep their borders free from weeds that may infringe on their neighbors.

 During the gardening season, community service requirements are completed according to the timeline set forth by MCGA rules and regulations.

 MCGA members commit to complete a minimum of 8 community service hours per full plot, 4 hours per half plot, and 2 hours for a raised bed, every gardening season.
 Half of your required service hours MUST be performed by mid-season, July 1.
 This work allows us to support the food bank garden and maintain the grounds.
 Members are encouraged to do more if they are able, as there is usually more work to be done than there are required hours.